Parameterized Spanning Tree Congestion: Preliminaries

 Let $G = (V,E)$ be a connected graph and $T$ a spanning tree of $G$.
 The \emph{detour} for $\{u,v\} \in E$ in $T$ is the unique $u$--$v$ path in $T$.
 Note that the detour of $e \in E(T)$ is $e$ itself.
 The \emph{congestion} of $e \in E(T)$, denoted $\cng_{G,T}(e)$, is the number of edges in $G$ whose detours contain~$e$.
 In other words, $\cng_{G,T}(e)$ is the size of the fundamental cutset of $T$ defined by~$e$, that is, $\cng_{G,T}(e) = |E(V(T_{e,1}), V(T_{e,2}))|$, where $E(X,Y) = \setdef{\{x,y\} \in E}{x \in X, \, y \in Y}$ for disjoint vertex sets $X,Y \subseteq V$ and $T_{e,1}$ and $T_{e,2}$ are the two subtrees of $T$ obtained by cutting~$e$.
 The \emph{congestion} of $T$, denoted $\cng_{G}(T)$, is defined as the maximum over the congestion of all edges in $T$, i.e., $\cng_{G}(T) = \max_{e \in E(T)} \cng_{G,T}(e)$.
 The \emph{spanning tree congestion} of $G$, denoted $\stc(G)$, is the minimum congestion over all spanning trees of $G$.
 Given a connected graph $G$ and an integer $k \in \mathbb{Z}^+$, {\STC} asks to determine whether $\stc(G) \le k$.

-Let $G = (V,E)$ be a graph.
-The \emph{vertex integrity} of $G$, denoted by $\vi(G)$, is the minimum integer $k$ such that there is a vertex set $S \subseteq V$ with $|S| + \max_{C \in \cc(G-S)} |V(C)| \le k$, where $\cc(G-S)$ denotes the set of connected components in $G-S$.
-The \emph{twin-cover number} of $G$, denoted by $\tc(G)$, is the size of the smallest vertex set (called \emph{twin-cover}) whose removal results in a cluster graph, with the constraint that each clique is composed of true twins in $G$~\cite{dmtcs/Ganian15}.
-If we drop the constraint, this is the \emph{cluster vertex deletion number}~\cite{mfcs/DouchaK12}, denoted by $\cvd(G)$.
-The \emph{modular-width} of $G$ (\cite{GajarskyLMMO15,GajarskyLO13}) is the smallest integer $k$ such that, either $|V| \le k$, or $V$ can be partitioned into at most $k' \leq k$ sets $V_1,\ldots, V_{k'}$, with the following two properties: (i) for all $i \in [k']$, $V_i$ is a module of $G$, (ii) for all $i \in [k']$, $G[V_i]$ has modular width at most $k$.
-For the definition of the rest of the parameters appearing in \cref{fig:parameters} as well as known relations between them, we refer to \cref{paragraph:graph_parameters}.

-\begin{toappendix} \subparagraph*{Graph Parameters.} We use several standard graph parameters, so we recall here their definitions and known relations between them.
+\paragraph*{Graph Parameters.} We use several standard graph parameters, so we recall here their definitions and known relations between them.
 The \emph{vertex cover} of a graph $G$, denoted by $\vc(G)$, is the size of the smallest vertex set whose removal destroys all edges.
 The \emph{vertex integrity} of a graph $G$, denoted by $\vi(G)$, is the minimum integer $k$ such that there is a vertex set $S \subseteq V(G)$ with $|S| + \max_{C \in \cc(G-S)} |V(C)| \le k$, where $\cc(G-S)$ denotes the set of connected components in $G-S$.
 The \emph{tree-depth} of a graph $G$ can be defined recursively as follows: $\td(K_1)=1$; if $G$ is disconnected $\td(G)$ is equal to the maximum of the tree-depth of its connected components; otherwise $\td(G)=\min_{v\in V(G)} \td(G-v)+1$.
-A graph $G$ has \emph{feedback vertex} (respectively \emph{edge}) \emph{set} $k$ if there exists a set of $k$ vertices (respectively edges) such that removing them from $G$ destroys all cycles; we use $\fvs(G)$ and $\fes(G)$ to denote them.
+A graph $G$ has \emph{feedback vertex} (respectively \emph{edge}) \emph{number} $k$ if $k$ is the smallest integer so that there exists a set of $k$ vertices (respectively edges) such that removing them from $G$ destroys all cycles; we use $\fvs(G)$ and $\fes(G)$ to denote those integers.